 There are three domains where you can attain GIS certification:

-- For the Desktop exam, it tests basic ArcGIS concepts such as visualizing, managing and analyzing geospatial data.
+- DESKTOP EXAM: The Desktop exam tests basic ArcGIS concepts such as visualizing, managing and analyzing geospatial data.

-- The Developer exam evaluates engine application development for ArcGIS and building desktop or web GIS applications.
+- DEVELOPER EXAM: The Developer exam evaluates engine application development for ArcGIS and building desktop or web GIS applications.

 Also, the two levels of certification are Associate and Professional.
 If you are interested in the Esri Technical Certificate programs, be sure to look at the beta exams to help prepare.